jbrowne09/CS704-Group2/README.txt

 Group 2
 Authors: Kelsey Coronno and Jonathan Browne

+Code written for this project include all files in the /sysj folder (.sysj & .xml) and the following .java files in the src/org/compsys704 directory:
+ Canvas.java
+ CapLoader.java
+ conveyorCanvas.java
+ conveyorViz.java
+ systemCanvas.java
+ systemViz.java
+All other files were provided/generated as part of the assignment The main aim of this project was developing control logic in the systemJ synchronous programming language

 To run the project follow these steps:

 1: Open Eclipse IDE (for java developers)